 Ted’s optimism and empathy ultimately are key factors in empowering his team and fellow leaders to believe in themselves and each other.
 These are incredibly important qualities for any leader, both new and seasoned, to learn in order to lead eﬀectively.

-To learn more about how to eﬀectively empower your team, check out Learnit’s management workshop, Advanced Business Communication – Increase Your Confidence in Challenging Situations.
-In this workshop you can apply lessons of empathy and optimism along with how to overcome communication barriers and master influential communication, just like Ted Lasso.
+To learn more about how to eﬀectively empower your team, check out Learnit’s workshops, Building Motivation for Your Team and Emotional Intelligence: Social Awareness.
+In these workshops you can apply lessons of empathy and optimism along with how to overcome communication barriers and master influential communication, just like Ted Lasso.

 Learning to not resist, but openly embrace change is one of the first lessons Ted teaches us.
 While moving across the pond to coach a brand new sport is a massive change in and of itself, Ted faces a multitude of changes as he works to motivate, inspire, and eﬀectively lead his team.
 Ted constantly works to face change with humility, help his team through phases of change, and seek out the opportunities that arise from change.